svetlanasieber/RockPaperScissors/README.md

-# Rock-Paper-Scissors
+# RockPaperScissors
-Rock Paper Scissors
+This is simple console game "RockPaperScissors"